hejcman/ECA-Art/README.md

 ### What I do differently

 Rather than having cells be "alive" or "dead", it is possible to assign them any color from the RGB space.
 To decide whether the previous cell is alive or not, the cell color is converted to grayscale such that the cell "aliveness" is `a = (h + s + v)/3`, where HSV is the alternative representation of the RGB model.
-Whether the cell should be considered alive or not is then decided using the threshold, which ranges from 0 to 1, and is set to 0.5 by default.
+Whether the cell should be considered alive or not is then decided using a threshold slider, which ranges from 0 to 1, and is set to 0.5 by default.
 Moving it lower means more cells will be considered alive and vice versa.

 Furthermore, it is possible to decide the speed of the evolution of further cells, pause the automaton, or change all the colors and values in real time.